aschleck/edith/README.md

     make
     ./edith <a replay>

-If make can't generate the protocol buffers then you may need to find the directory containing google/protobuf/descriptor.proto and do:
+If you encounter errors compiling the protocol buffers, make sure the CMake variable **PROTOBUF_INCLUDE_DIR** points to the directory containing google/protobuf/descriptor.proto.

-    cmake -DPROTOBUF_IMPORT_DIRS=/usr/local/include ../src

-replacing /usr/local/include.
+The other **PROTOBUF_** variables should be set as well.

 Your C++ is terrible:
 --------------------